Pakka Commercial: Plot

 Jhansi decides to join Suryanarayana after seeing his drive for justice.
 At home, they work on the case, splitting the house into halves, which they title themselves as Commercial (Lucky) and Non-Commercial (Suryanaryana and Jhansi).
 Lucky uses various tricks to hamper Suryanaryana and Jhansi, slanders the couple's names (claiming that he had actually gone to Dubai and had affairs), and nearly gets Suryanaryana disbarred.
 Meanwhile, Lucky keeps getting gifts from Vivek.
 Lucky's search for the disappeared husband ends to no avail, and Vivek plans to kill him by putting him in a pillar and casting concrete inside.
 Lucky also meets a mysterious woman also named Amulya, who is Vivek's wife.
 Ultimately, Lucky gets a seat as an MLA in Vivek's political party.

 As Vivek prepares to be sworn, the news breaks about the body of a cab driver that Vivek had murdered earlier being found at his farmhouse.
 It is revealed that Amulya is actually Saira Banu, the cab driver's wife.
 In retaliation, Vivek kidnaps Suryanarayana and asks Lucky to cover his bail.
 However, Lucky instead saves Suryanarayana from Vivek's goons and reveals that he had planned everything all along to seek vengeance on Vivek ever since he saw Suryanarayana's sufferings as a child following his resignation, and had enlisted Saira Banu to seduce and distract Vivek.
 Vivek attempts to appeal, but his lawyer deserts him after revealing that Lucky used his gifts and conversations to collect his evidence and biometric traits.
 Finally, Vivek becomes insane and requests the court to provide him a death penalty.

 Production

 In January 2021, sources claimed that director Maruthi will collaborate with Gopichand for a new film.
 The official announcement of the film and its title were announced in February 2021.
 Principal photography of the film began in March 2021.

-In January 2021, Sai Pallavi was in talks to play the female lead, however, Raashi Khanna, who paired up with Gopichand in Jil (2015), and Oxygen (2017), was cast in the female lead in February 2021.
+In January 2021, Sai Pallavi was in talks to play a lead, however, Raashi Khanna, who paired up with Gopichand in Jil (2015), and Oxygen (2017), was cast as one of the leads in February 2021.
 The film marks the third collaboration between Gopichand and Khanna, and also second collaboration between Maruthi and Khanna after Prati Roju Pandage (2019).
-Eesha Rebba was rumored to be playing second female lead.
+Eesha Rebba was rumored to be playing a second lead.
 Anasuya Bharadwaj was roped in for a role.
 The film shooting has started in Hyderabad in March 2021.
 In April, due to the second wave of COVID-19 pandemic, the film shooting is postponed.
 Filming was resumed in August 2021.